 Where the negative reviews come from

 Even the most successful locations get negative reviews.
-If a guest doesn't like something, he or she is almost certain to write about it in your page on Facebook or leave a stinging comment on Instagram.
+If a guest doesn't like something, he or she is almost certain to write about it in your page on Facebook or leave a stinging comment on restaurant Instagram.
 However, only a few guests may leave positive reviews.
+Those may be your frequents or participants of your restaurant loyalty programs.
 After all, if everything is good, why bother?
 That's a problem.

 Even occasional negative reviews will stand out among the positive comments.
 They can influence a potential visitor's decision to go to your place or not.
 To avoid this, you should encourage your guests to leave positive feedback and comments.
 Generally, they won't want to write something.
 Whether due to modesty or forgetfulness, a lack of time and just laziness, all this can be solved by motivation.
 Create a reward for a good review.
 It could be a coupon, a discount, participation in a drawing, free coffee or dessert.
-Just use your imagination.
+Check if the POS system for restaurants you use allows you to manage such programs conveniently.

 If a disgruntled customer comes to your page and sees only negative reviews, it's further proof that the customer is right and that other people didn't like the place, either.